abeln94/codechallenge.0x14.net/C19_explanation.md

 3) The result is the bigger polynomial that solves the problem

 Except there is one extra requirement: the polynomial must end in '1'.
 So, if the resulting polynomial ends in 0, it means it isn't valid.
 But in that case we just need to remove the extra leading zeros, because a polynomial still works when adding or subtracting zeros (if the length fits).

-so
+So

 4) Remove all leading zeros of the output (in binary), and write it as hex.